 - Simple surveys via email or social

-- Reviews on Google and Yelp (yours and competitors’)
+- Reviews on Google and Yelp (yours and your competitors’)

 - Basic market research on competitor audiences